 Distribution Requirements are designed to ensure a breadth of exposure to the fields of knowledge that make up a liberal arts curriculum.
-The Distribution Requirements are listed in the catalog in the “General Studies Program” section.
-There are six distribution areas, and you will be required to complete a specified number of credits in each.
+The Distribution Requirements are listed in the “General Studies Program” section of the College Catalog.
+There are six distribution areas, and you will be required to complete a specified number of credits and/or classes in each.
 We recommend that you select courses in two or three different distribution areas in your first year, thus to begin to satisfy these requirements.

 Yes, they count toward the overall credits needed for your degree.
 Keep in mind that to graduate, you must complete no fewer than 124 credits.
 Roughly 1/3 of those are distribution credits, and another 1/3 are major requirement credits.
 That still leaves 1/3 (roughly 30 credits, depending on major requirements) that still need to be earned by taking other courses.

-English 110, Language and Writing, is designed specifically to improve students’ writing skills, and many new students find it very helpful.
-Although English 110 is typically open only to first-year students, it tends to fill quickly.
-Other 100-level English courses (177, 178, 179, 181, and 182) and General Studies 145, 146 also include significant writing components.
-Many students enroll in English 210 to continue working on improving writing skills.
-If you think you might declare an English major, or if you are interested in learning to write English essays at a more advanced level, you might consider English 290 which is open to freshmen in their second semester.
-Linguistics 107, Syntax and Grammar, is not a writing course, but it does teach grammar and may be helpful to students working to develop their language abilities.
+Composition 170 Language and Writing is designed specifically to improve students’ writing skills, and many new students find it very helpful.
+Several 100-level English courses (177, 178, 179, 181, and 182) and General Studies 145, 146 also include significant writing components.
+Many students enroll in Composition 210 to continue working on improving writing skills.
+If you think you might declare an English major, or if you are interested in learning to write literary analysis essays at a more advanced level, you might consider English 290 which is open to freshmen in their second semester.
+Linguistics 107 Syntax and Grammar is not a writing course, but it does teach grammar and may be helpful to students working to develop their language abilities.
 Students for whom English is a second language may especially profit from this course.

 It is beneficial to begin planning for off-campus studies (study abroad) as early as possible, and you should let your adviser know you are planning to do so.
 For now, please consider the following as you plan for your first year courses at Whitman:

-- Students should refer to the Off-Campus Studies Advising Sheet by Major section of the Off-Campus Studies homepage at the following link for detailed planning tips on which courses to take in the first and second-year depending on your major if you think you might study off-campus. www.whitman.edu/offices-and-services/off-campus-studies/advising-by-major
+- Students should refer to the Off-Campus Studies Advising Sheet by Major section of the Off-Campus Studies homepage for detailed planning tips on which courses to take in the first and second-year depending on your major if you think you might study off-campus.

 - Students considering a major in the fields of music, theater, science, environmental studies or 3-2 engineering should consult directly with a faculty adviser in that major during their first semester at Whitman for additional guidance on course planning prior to off-campus studies.